Megacrush Unity Assets

 What is Object Pooling

 To add an object into a scene during your game, the default way of handling this is to call GameObject.Instantiate(); This will dynamically spawn the new object into the scene.
-This is very easy to do, and one of the first thing you learn when starting to make games with Unity.
+This is very easy to do, and when starting to make games with Unity.

 However, something that the Unity documentation strangely doesn’t mention is that calling ‘instantiate’ is very expensive (particularly with larger / more complicated prefabs such as animated characters) and may cause frame rate stalls and other performance hits, particularly during action / dynamic moments in your game.